 That is why fit and flare is a flattering silhouette to balance out the “top-heavy” shape of the inverted triangle.

 The best coats are going to be options that offer minimal detailing, exaggeration and ‘puff’ style around the top half of the body – these things can lead to the shoulders appearing even broader.

 That is why the big trend of oversized puffers is not going to be the most flattering for the inverted triangle shape.

 Longer length coats can be a favorite choice for inverted triangle shapes because they can help to create length and elongate the body overall.

 A long maxi coat to your ankle not only keeps you warm, but also accentuates the long and lean legs of the inverted triangle shape.

 Another fun option is a coat that offers a bit more volume around the waist/hips and below to give more balance to the body.

-If You Have a Rectangle Body Shape
+Rectangle Body Shape

 Rectangular body shapes are often also referred to as athletic or straight because there isn’t much difference between the measurements.